 In this post, I will give you the reply email template that you can send to Bluehost.
 Also, I will walk you through all these steps.

 What is a primary domain on Bluehost?

-A primary domain is the first domain that you signed up with on Bluehost.
+A primary domain is the first domain that you signed up with.
 The WordPress installation goes to the main root of the cPanel and just underneath the “public_html” directory.
 And other (such as addon) installations go to a subfolder.

 Now you know what is a primary domain.
-And also you understood the main difference between primary domain and addon.
+And also you understood the main difference between the primary domain and the addon.

 When do you need to change the primary domain?

 In most cases, people need to change the primary domain if they signed up with no actual domain and got a default & randomly generated temporary domain.

 For example, one of my clients got the following domain as their primary domain: fgm.knv.mybluehost.me

 This generally happens when you choose the 3rd option (see screenshot below) “I’ll create my domain later” while signing up for a Bluehost account.

 In this case, Bluehost generates a random subdomain as the primary domain.
 And you need to change this temporary primary domain with a real domain.